 Consider a divorce case in which the divorcing spouses can agree on property division, spousal maintenance, and other facets of their divorce, but not child custody.
 It would be possible for either parent to hire a limited scope representation attorney to assist them with the child custody determination.

-When Do I Need a Limited Scope Attorney?
+When Do I Need Help From a Limited Scope Attorney?

 It is not uncommon for people to enter legal proceedings thinking they can handle them on their own, only for them to encounter significant obstacles they do not know how to approach.
 It is typically best to consult with an attorney as soon as possible once you determine that you are certainly headed for family law proceedings.
 Your attorney can review your situation and help you determine the scope of legal services that would be best suited to assist you.